 4. Get to know more about Hungarian Culture

 Theatrical performances, opera, dance, ballet and musical works always played an important role in the sphere of culture in Hungary.
 The development of cultural buildings were favoured in the 19th century in Budapest therefore cultural events became more and more popular.
 These buildings are not only famous for their history but their architecture is amazingly impressive as well.
 Learn about the history of the Hungarian State Opera House, listen to an organ concert in St. Stephen’s Basilica and meet the outstanding background of the famous Hungarian musician, Franz Liszt.
 Budapest offers several cultural entertainment in the form of theatrical performances, music concerts and festivals throughout the year.
-The 39th Budapest Spring Festival is coming up this month between the 5 and 22 April.
-During this period several venues will give home to outstanding cultural performances all around the city.
 Would you like to attend cultural events in Budapest?
-Let me know what type of performance you are interested in and I will help to plan your sightseeing schedule to Budapest.
+Let us know what type of performance you are interested in and we will help to plan your itinerary to Budapest.

 5. Discover Budapest on foot